notmartindale/fabric/README.md

 | Use of Fabric in production is **not recommended** in its current state.
 Please wait for [an official release][releases] before deploying to production environments. |

 ## The Serverless Web
-Fabric implements a peer-to-peer network over which participants may define arbitrary types, compose them into more complex programs, and provide meaningful services to users — all without requiring a trusted third party.
-Rather than relying on a server, applications deployed to Fabric are "offline first", allowing them to operate independent of network availability or consensus.
+Rather than relying on a server, Fabric implements a peer-to-peer network where applications deployed to Fabric are "offline first," meaning they can operate independently of network availability or consensus.
+Within Fabric, participants may define arbitrary types, compose them into simple or more complex programs, and provide meaningful services to other users — all without requiring a trusted third party.

 ### An Information Market
-Participants in a Fabric-speaking network may compete for contracts, earning digital currency in exchange for processing "work orders" made available to them through the peer-to-peer network.
-Included is a simple programming language for the construction of deterministic, formally-verifiable smart contracts, which are then broadcast to network participants for execution.
+Included is a simple programming language for the construction of deterministic, formally-verifiable smart contracts, known as an Application Resource Contracts (ARCs), which are then broadcast to network participants for execution.
+Participants in a Fabric-speaking network may compete for these ARCs, earning digital currency in exchange for processing "work orders" made available to them through the peer-to-peer network.

-Contracts requiring secure execution may be divided into smaller sub-programs, broadcast to the network as discrete instructions, and later re-composed into a finalized output.
+ARCs requiring secure execution may be divided into smaller sub-programs, which are then broadcast to the network as discrete instructions, then later re-composed into a finalized output.
 In this way, Fabric implements secure, multi-party computations for general-purpose programs, allowing for a wide range of privacy-protecting applications.